DarkGhostHunter/Lararut/README.md

 The rule will automatically set to uppercase the verification digit column, so it won't matter if in your column you manage `k` as lowercase.

 > Having separated columns for the RUT number and verification digits is usually the best approach to persist them.
-The number can be saved as 4 byte unsigned `int`, and the latter as a 1 byte `varchar` (1 character length).
+The number can be saved as 4 byte unsigned `int`, and the latter as a 1 byte `string` (1 character length).

 ## License